 Please also refer to your child's year group page and the 'home learning' tab you will see there.

 Please remember that there are many learning opportunities that can be taken easily and cheaply, even if you are confined to your home.
-Counting can be done with any object for example.
-The resources on this page include activities designed to pull children away from a screen as long periods on electronic devices are not healthy.
+The resources on this page include lots of fun activities that don't require screen time.

 This is an excellent educational website for teachers that covers the full primary age range and all curriculum subjects.
-They are generously offering one month free membership to teachers, parents and carers during this period, when pupils’ learning is being disrupted.
+Whilst schools remain closed, they are offering free membership to parents and carers.
 Here you will find power-point presentations, maths worksheets, colouring, handwriting practice and much more.
 If you have access to a printer at home, this website has packs of home-learning materials to download for each year group.
 Setting this up is really easy to do – go to www.twinkl.co.uk and click on Coronavirus Home Learning Support Page.

 Visit the website and sign-up.
 It’s free for the duration of school closures. https://2simple.com/blog/using-purple-mash-when-school-closed/